dotnet/fsharp/scratch/docs/Log.md

 #### "Commonising" approach

 Potentially more efficient.
-Side-effects from active patterns happen N times, where everything else happens once.
+Side-effects from active patterns happen N times, but normal `let`s and evaluation of the RHS of the `let! ... and! ...` happens only once.
+One could argue that, apart from the side-effect of active patterns, this more closely agrees with the syntax.

 ```fsharp
 let mutable spy = 0